-Principle 6 Family and Community Engagement Data/ Evidence 6.1.
+6.1.
 Comprehensive support services, including health and social services, are available to students and their families in a timely manner.
 Resource Fair held for families to provide information on available community resources.
 Parent participation in parent education activities is inclusive of the school's demographics.
 Records of communication between the teacher and parent to indicate regular communication throughout the school year.
 Documentation of families and key community leaders are involved in the governance of and planning for our school.
 Visitors are greeted and assisted when they enter our buildings.
 Information on how to volunteer.
 Adults and students can be observed supporting and encouraging respectful and collaborative behavior.
 Access to membership profile of your school team (Site Council, School Improvement) representative of schools' demographics Agendas, minutes, flyers of meetings/courses / curriculum nights and other events held at the school for parents Parental survey document(s) Title 1 Parent Compact Parent Handbook, plan(s) describing how the school involves parents New student flyer/handbook for parents Leadership team minutes indicating an allocated time where parental involvement is discussed Agendas, surveys, announcements of opportunities for parental involvement are in more than one language Calendar describing recruitment events, time and place 6.1 and 6.2 School calendar or newsletter sent to parents each month and posted on the school website.
-This monthly announcement lists extracurricular activities that include academic support services, social and cultural enrichment activities, and recreational and sports opportunities.
-Title 1 Parent Compact Records of phone calls, emails, and other communications sent to parents inviting them to the school and or updating them about meetings and upcoming events Presentation agendas which include information about a translator being present at the meeting 6.2.
-Parent Education activities occur at least once a month throughout the school year.
+This monthly announcement lists extracurricular activities that include academic support services, social and cultural enrichment activities, and recreational and sport opportunities.
+Title 1 Parent Compact Records of phone calls, emails, and other communications sent to parents inviting them to the school and or updating them about meetings and upcoming events Presentation agendas which include information about a translator being present at the meeting Ī 6.2.